sales@effectrode.com

 Lost Sounds

-Well, there are many fascinating theories and opinions floating around: stories of an old piano string strung between two nails on a block of wood; an elastic band stretched over wooden box; and modified stringed instruments, such as autoharps and zithers.
-Not even Derbyshire’s contemporaries, who worked closely alongside her within the BBC Radiophonic Workshop, are able to provide consistent explanations.
+Even Derbyshire’s contemporaries, who worked alongside her, are unable to provide consistent explanations.
 In a Sound on Sound interview in 2008 Dick Mills, who assisted Derbyshire in a technical capacity, says, “We started with the bass line.
 You know those 19″ jack-bay panels?
 You could get blank panels too, to fill in between them.
 They were slightly flexible, so Delia found one that made a good musical twang and played it with her thumb.
 We recorded it then vari-speeded up and down to different pitches, copied them across to another tape recorder, then made hundreds of measured tape edits to give it the rhythm.”.
-Sounds plausible; steel is stiff and elastic, meaning the panel could vibrate just like a guitar string.
-However, in another BBC interview Mills describes to Mark Ayres (BBC Radiophonic Workshop archivist) how Derbyshire plucked a single guitar string, “on a piece of metal channelling that Delia twanged”, whatever that means.

-Rack-mounted vacuum tube amplifiers and patchbays at the BBC Radiophonic Workshop: Could this be where Delia Derbyshire 'found' the sound for the Doctor Who bassline?
+Rack-mounted vacuum tube amplifiers and patch-bays at the BBC Radiophonic Workshop: Could this be where Delia Derbyshire 'found' the sound for the Doctor Who bassline?

-These accounts are irregular and sparse at best.
-They can’t all be true, and it’s possible none of them are.
-It’s possible Mills wasn’t entirely sure what Miss Derbyshire was up to whilst she was working the graveyard shift and captured that ‘found’ sound for the bassline on magnetic tape.
-If only someone had kept detailed notes.
-But this all happened a long, long time ago.
-At the time, in 1963, Doctor Who was just another television drama that looked like it would only run for a few episodes, and Mills and Derbyshire were a couple of young technicians just trying to do their job, to a tight deadline; they didn’t have time to write a thesis along the way.
+If only someone had kept detailed notes all those years ago.
+But at the time, in 1963, Doctor Who was just another television drama.
+The show looked like it would only run for a few episodes, and Mills and Derbyshire were working to a tight deadline.
+They didn’t have time to write a thesis along the way.

 “If a sound exists already in real life say, we can go and record it.” — Delia Derbyshire